 Centigon Security Group

 Centigon's factories around the world are still growing and innovating.
-The Mexican division has opened a new Show-Room in Monterrey while Centigon France SAS is promoting its new vehicles for Police Special Forces, such as CSGU or GIGN.
+The Mexican division has opened a new Show-Room in Monterrey while Centigon France SAS is promoting its new vehicles for Police Special Forces, such as CGSU or GIGN.
 The company is also developing a brand new line of products dedicated to the Riot and Crowd Control.

 Centigon security Group